The most expensive

 8. London Millennium Bridge

-5. Never throw away bitcoins
+5. Never throw away your bitcoins

 4. Lottery

-Back in 2010, a woman living in Central England bought a lottery ticket and waited for the results.
+Back in 2010, a woman living in central England bought a lottery ticket and waited for the results.
 When the results were announced, she did not feel happy, although she won $183 million in the lottery.
 This is the largest lottery prize.
 She didn't feel happy because her husband threw the lottery ticket in the trash just 1 day before the results were announced.

 3. Confusion with units of measurement

-2 Million Dollar Stock Market Mistake
+2. Million Dollar Stock Market Typo

 1. Gold mine for sale